What you'll get

 Rooms used by students and members of the armed or reserve forces will not be counted as ‘spare’ if they’re away and intend to return home.

-- your income - including benefits, pensions and savings over £6,000)
+- your household income including benefits, pensions and savings (over £6,000)

 If you’ve been getting Housing Benefit since before 7 April 2008, these limits only apply if you:

 - have a break in your claim for Housing Benefit

 The way you get paid Housing Benefit by your council depends on the type of tenant you are.

 - council tenant, it’s paid into your rent account (you will not receive the money)

 - private or housing association tenant, it’s paid into your bank or building society account (rarely by cheque)